-- fails to comply with any order issued by the competent governmental ministry (subject to penal servitude of six months or less or criminal fine of \(\frac{1}{3}00,000\) or less); or - fails to submit reports, or submits untrue reports, as required by the competent governmental ministry (subject to criminal fine of ¥300,000 or less).
+- fails to comply with any order issued by the competent governmental ministry (subject to penal servitude of six months or less or criminal fine of ¥300,000 or less); or - fails to submit reports, or submits untrue reports, as required by the competent governmental ministry (subject to criminal fine of ¥300,000 or less).

-In addition, if these offences are committed by an officer or employee of a PII data user which is a judicial entity, then the entity itself may also be held liable for a criminal fine.
+In addition, if these offences are committed by an officer or employee of a PII data user that is a judicial entity, then the entity itself may also be held liable for a criminal fine.